allevo/seqflow-js/packages/website/src/pages/GetStarted_4configuration.md

 ## Application configuration

-We have to define:
-- the configuration object that will hold the URL of the quote endpoint.
+We have to define the configuration object that will hold the URL of the quote endpoint.
-- configure TypeScript to recognize the configuration object.
-- update the code to use the configuration object.

 Let's start by defining the configuration object and the TypeScript type.